 As a college student you might think that the only way to read is to begin with the first word and continue until you reach the last (see Six Reading Myths).
 You then rely upon the instructor's lecture or slides to determine what was important, "what you have to know," or "what will be on the exam."
 This is unfortunate because an important meta-cognitive skill you should be developing is the ability to discern what is important on your own.
-Of course, reading cues from instructors is a skill many students have mastered, but it shouldn't be at the expense of their own abilities.
+Of course, reading cues from instructors is a skill some students have mastered, but it shouldn't be at the expense of their own abilities.

 While I don’t necessarily agree with everything written on this subject, and reading techniques differ across discipline and genre (e.g., textbook or scientific paper), you have more freedom to be productive than you think.
 Don't start with the first word and finish with the last.
 Mature scholars purposefully skim a work first by looking at the abstract, headings, figures and tables, and conclusion (and even the bibliography) before reading the text more carefully.
 Basically, before a more careful reading, try to quickly determine the overall structure, key ideas, and relevant questions as described in the SQ3R reading method (Survey, Question, Read, Recite, and Review).

-Finally, to remain an active learner, read as if you had to explain the material yourself to someone else.
+Finally, to remain an active learner, read as if you had to explain the material to someone else.
 If you find something confusing, be prepared to explain why it is confusing and what you would need for it not to be so.

 Conventions for Annotation